Rishit2000/EthereumDataOp/README.md

 # EthereumDataOp

-This project explains how to export transaction and trace data using the BiqQuery Python Client.
+This project explains how to export transaction and trace data for Ethereum using the BiqQuery Python Client.
 Thereafter, it shows how to simulate algorithm 1 of the [paper](https://saltaformaggio.ece.gatech.edu/publications/yao2024pulling.pdf) using SQL.

 ## Download Ethereum Transaction records in CSV